scjx123/ip/docs/UserGuide.md

 ### Running the program

 Open your command line or terminal and navigate to the folder where you downloaded the jar file (e.g., `~/downloads`).
-Then simply run the command `java -jar domsun.jar`:
+Then simply run the comman ` -jaomsun.jar`:

 ```batch
 $ cd ~/downloads